aliciajpan/cake-game/README.md

 #### Back-End
 Node, Express, CORS, uuid

+#### Tools & Softwares
+VSCode, Postman, Procreate, font and icon libraries

 ### APIs

-List any external sources of data that will be used in your app.
+No external sources of data, a custom back-end will be made!

 ### Sitemap

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

 ### Mockups

-Provide visuals of your app's screens.
-You can use pictures of hand-drawn sketches, or wireframing tools like Figma.

 #### Menu Page